 - other tax claims and general labour claims;

-- common or unsecured creditors (trade creditors would usually rank as unsecured creditors and there are no particular mechanisms to secure their unpaid debts by statute); and
+- common or unsecured creditors (trade creditors would usually rank as unsecured creditors and there are no particular mechanisms to secure their unpaid, pre-petition, debts by statute); and

 - subordinated creditors (intercompany claims).

-It is important to note that concurso provisions allow the debtor to incur unsecured or secured indebtedness in the ordinary course of business.
+It is important to note that concurso provisions allow the debtor to incur unsecured or secured indebtedness (dip financing) in the ordinary course of business.
 If such credit is approved by the court or conciliator, as the case may be, it provides a priority claim or a lien to a lender on the debtor’s unencumbered assets or a second priority claim on encumbered assets (in the latter, with approval of the first-lien secured creditors).

 Debtor-in-possession loans have a priority claim in the insolvency, except for certain labour, tax and secured claims.

-Alejandro Sainz is a partner and Ana Gabriela Avendaño is an associate at Sainz Abogados, SC.
+Alejandro Sainz, and Gabriela Avendaño are partners at Sainz Abogados, SC.